-The Islamic Endowment Department in Jerusalem said in a brief statement that 44 settlers broke into the flashpoint site guarded by Israeli police.
+In a statement, the Islamic Endowment Department in Jerusalem said about 100 settlers broke into the flashpoint site guarded by Israeli police.

-Israeli police began allowing the settler incursions in 2003, despite repeated condemnations from the Islamic Endowment Department in Jerusalem.
+Israeli police began allowing the settler incursions in 2003, despite repeated condemnations from the Islamic Endowment Department.

 Copyright 2022 Anadolu Agency.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.